wormhole-foundation/xdapp-book/src/technical/evm/xassetLayer.md

 - Generally not done by the xDapp contract, but instead by an off-chain process or by hand
 - Probably don't need code examples, as it's not advised to do this on chain for most usecases

+Attesting a token from EVM needs to happen once per token.
+If a token is not attested, it will not be claimable until so.
+However, there are no restrictions to reattesting a token; doing so will update the metadata.

+It is not advised to attest tokens on-chain for most usecases.

+To attest a token by an off-chain process, you can either do it by hand through one of the Token Bridge UIs (for example [Portal](https://www.portalbridge.com/#/transfer)) or using the JS SDK.

+// If we want to show how to attest with JS SDK, have the example [here](https://book.wormhole.com/development/portal/evm/attestingToken.html)

 ## Basic Transfer

 - Code example for transferring an ERC-20, explain all the args, WORMHOLE ADDRESSES